Birds of Prey Behavioural

 Birds of Prey Behaviour Notes

-Buffy fish-owls are resident in Singapore, the smallest of the fish-owls, that I photographed in Pasir Ris Nature Park at the edge of tropical woodland near the mangrove swamp.
-Spotted Wood-owls are uncommon residents in Singapore, I also photographed a juvenile and its parents at Pasir Ris.
+Spotted wood-owls are uncommon residents in Singapore; the images are of a juvenile and its parents at Pasir Ris Park.
 Brown hawk-owl or brown boobook is a winter visitor to Singapore.
 It’s a small owl that I photographed at Bukit Timah Nature Reserve at the edge of tropical forest.

 Photo Essay – White-bellied Sea-Eagles